 Right of way rules also come into play when neither fencer scores a touch during a Sudden Death Overtime round.
 The priority in this scenario is assigned at random prior to the start of the round.

 The referee can also determine that the two fencers both struck one another without any of the criteria surrounding right of way taking place.
 In this scenario, the fencers are sent back en garde to continue fencing, and no point is awarded to either side.

 How do you win in fencing?

 Winning in fencing depends on what stage of a competition a fencer is in.
 In the pool stage, the preliminary stage, the fencer who scores 5 points first wins.
 Meanwhile, in direct elimination rounds, the fencer who scores 15 points first wins.
-Bouts also have a set time; in the pool stage fencers have 3 minutes to reach five points.
-In direct elimination there are three 3-minute periods to reach 15 points.
+Bouts also have a set time; in the pool stage, fencers have three minutes to reach five points.
+In direct elimination, there are three 3-minute periods to reach 15 points.
 If time runs out before anyone reaches the score, the fencer who has the most points wins the match.

 What are the basic variations of fencing?

 Fencing has three different weapons, foil, epee, and saber.
-In all three variations, the goal is to touch your opponent with your weapon, while also using it to avoid being touched by the opponent.
-Although that may sound quite simple, each weapon has somewhat complex rules of their own, which contribute to making fencing an exciting and fair sport.
+In all three variations, the goal is to touch your opponent with your weapon while also using it to avoid being touched by the opponent.
+Although that may sound quite simple, each weapon has somewhat complex rules of its own, which contribute to making fencing an exciting and fair sport.

 What do fencers do when the bout is over?